quicksilver-zone/quicksilver/README.md

 ## System Requirements
 This system spec has been found to be optimal:

-1. Quad Core AMD or Intel (amd64) CPU; higher clock speed is preferrential to more cores, as Tendermint is largely single-threaded.
+1. Quad Core AMD or Intel (amd64) CPU; higher clock speed is preferential to more cores, as Tendermint is largely single-threaded.
 2. 32GB RAM
 3. 1TB NVMe Storage (mechanical disk are insufficient)
 4. 100Mbps bidirectional Internet connection